.

 Henry Ford Health and its Lean Management Philosophy

 At Henry Ford Health, a dedication to lean culture and relentless process improvement dates back to 2005.
-That’s when the medical group’s leadership first integrated the Henry Ford Production System into its lab operations to eliminate wasteful practices through innovation and a focus on the needs of patients.
+That’s when the medical group’s leadership first integrated the Henry Ford Production System into its lab operations to eliminate wasteful practices through innovation and a focus on the patients.

 “There's nothing that information technology likes better than lean quality management because it gets people to use our systems efficiently and consistently, and that allows us to identify defects and resolve them.”